 Many educators do transition out of teaching into corporate training and find it incredibly rewarding.
 Don’t limit your research to training adults in the business sector; there are many alternative career choices for teachers.

-The biggest factor in making a career change is to uncover relevant accomplishments and core competencies to target the requirements of the sought after position.
-When your career transition resume lands on the desk of a hiring manager you want it to communicate your value in that role.
+The biggest factor in making a career change is to uncover relevant accomplishments and core competencies to target the sought-after position requirements.
+When your career transition resume lands on a hiring manager’s desk, you want it to communicate your value in that role.
 NOT the position you currently and previously held.

 Before you decide to quit your job and change careers on a whim, make sure you have everything set in place.
 You don’t want to make such a drastic life change without fully thinking it through.
 Things to keep in mind include: